 It's been 100 years since World War I ended, but there is still very little consensus about what caused it, or what its consequences were.
-Historian Jonathan Boff talks us through the latest research and best modern interpretations of World War I.
+Historian Jonathan Boff talks us through the latest books and best modern interpretations of World War I.

 With a hundred years of perspective and lots of historical research done, can we now say what World War I was about?